Shivam2203/Shivam2203/README.md

 - 👀 I’m interested in Quantum and AI tech.
 - 🌱 I’m currently learning LLMs and working with deep learning frameworks.

-- 👯 I’m looking to collaborate on AI Webscraper
+- 👯 I’m looking to collaborate on my projects.

-- 🤝 I’m looking for help with Curse Cloak
+- 🤝 I’m looking for help with Agentic a repo.

 - 💬 Ask me about Machine learning, AI & AWS